PowerWash Simulator: Plot

+Release

+The game was first released for Microsoft Windows on 19 May 2021 via Steam's early access feature.

+Several bonus jobs have been added to the game via a series of free updates and content packs since launch, the last of which was released on 29 May 2025.
+Multiple "Special Pack" expansions themed after other media franchises have also been released as downloadable content.
+These include the "Tomb Raider Special Pack" on 31 January 2023; the Final Fantasy VII Remake-themed "Midgar Special Pack" on 2 March 2023; the "SpongeBob SquarePants Special Pack" on 29 June 2023; the "Back to the Future Special Pack" on 16 November 2023; the "Warhammer 40,000 Special Pack" on 27 February 2024, the "Alice's Adventures Special Pack" on 2 July 2024, the "Shrek Special Pack" on 10 October 2024, and the "Wallace & Gromit Special Pack" on 4 March 2025.

+A sequel, PowerWash Simulator 2, was released on 23 October 2025 for Windows, Nintendo Switch 2, PlayStation 5 and Xbox Series X/S without involvement from Square Enix Collective.

 Reception

 Pre-release

 Cass Marshall of Polygon praised the game for its casual gameplay, writing that it "[captures] the most relaxing bits of home care with none of the hassle."
 Jordan Devore of Destructoid also praised the game for its "robust" gameplay, but noted that slight issues were present in the game's demo, including walking on slopes and finishing the last portion of levels.
 Gabriel Zamora of PCMag similarly gave praise to the satisfying gameplay loop, relaxing game feel, variety of items to clean, and "terrific" graphical style and presentation but took issue with the "poorly implemented" soap system, "unnatural" water and dirt simulation, "bland" sound, and "sluggish" character movement.

 Critical reception

-PowerWash Simulator received "generally favorable" reviews according to review aggregator Metacritic, but received "mixed or average" reviews for the Windows version.
+PowerWash Simulator received "generally favorable" reviews according to review aggregation website Metacritic, but received "mixed or average" reviews for the Windows version.

 Ed Thorn of Rock Paper Shotgun praised the game's career mode, zen-like gameplay feel, variety of substantial modes, and addition of online co-op, but criticised the pacing of some jobs, concluding, "...issues with the game are small in comparison with the true satisfaction and serene spaces it provides...It's not overly complex, doesn't take itself too seriously, and still has plenty of depth for those who just want to hose down a bungalow."
-Fraser Gilbert of Pure Xbox gave the title 8/10 stars and appreciated its intuitive gameplay, leisurely pace, variety of modes, and inclusion of online co-op while noting its repetitive nature and lack of a proper soundtrack.
+Fraser Gilbert of Pure Xbox appreciated its intuitive gameplay, leisurely pace, variety of modes, and inclusion of online co-op while noting its repetitive nature and lack of a proper soundtrack.